sentinelweb/processink/README.md

 - [speecher](https://github.com/sentinelweb/processink/tree/master/speecher) - Speech synthesis from videos and SRT files

 # Conclusion
-My overall opinion is that kotlin is great for this sort of work - it very fluid and a. muchj better choice for Procesing than Java while still having full functionality of the processing libraries
+My overall opinion is that kotlin is great for this sort of work - it's very fluid, better APIs and a much better choice for Procesing sketches than Java while still having the full functionality of the processing libraries